Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 And as it always happens when tech is introduced in a field, it changes how market participants interact and behave, and this is no different in real estate.

-The increasing number of proptech software supply also does one important thing.
+The increasing number of proptech software supplies also does one important thing.

 It gathers data.
 And more information and data lead to more market transparency.